AleksandraKaric/QA-portfolio/Improvement_PetsMeet.md

 1\.
 LOW

 **Current:** In the text at the *Reset password screen* there are 2 ways the word email has been written: email and e-mail.
-At the seam screen, the email form is used as a placeholder for the field and button name.
+At the same screen, the email form is used as a placeholder for the field and button name.

 The e-mail form is used as a placeholder for the field in the Sign-Up Screen, and in Contact info in the Profile tab